sudar/easy-retweet/readme.txt

 #### Automatic way

-Install the Plugin and choose the type and position of the button from the Plugin’s settings page.
+Install the Plugin and choose the type and position of the button from the Plugin's settings page.
 You can also specifically enable/disable the button for each post or page from the write post/page screen.

 #### Manual way